A Food-lovers Guide to Martinique’s Food and Drink

 The future holds even more challenges.
 According to the University of Hamburg in Germany, islands in the Caribbean are expected to be severely impacted by global warming due to rising sea levels and increasing frequency and intensity of tropical storms.
 Mountainous islands such as Martinique, where 80% of the population lives on the coast, will be particularly affected.
 Many believe that the traditions of the past can help islanders deal with an uncertain future.

-The next day, I wind up my culinary tour at a Gîtes de France, one of the island’s vacation rental homes.
-More than a room for the night, these accommodations which range from quaint Creole cottages to luxurious villas are opportunities to sample Martinician rural life and often, cuisine.
+One sure way to get a sense of the local culture is at a Gîtes de France, one of the island’s vacation rental homes.
+More than a room for the night, these accommodations which range from quaint Creole cottages to luxurious villas are opportunities to sample rural life and often, cuisine.

 At one home/restaurant combo just steps from the fishing boats at Grand Anse, I’m offered crab-stuffed rock lobster, plantain and boudin noir, a sausage made of fresh pig’s blood, French bread and spices wrapped in intestine.